unbit/uwsgi-docs/FreeBSDJails.rst

 The /dev filesystem is not mounted in the jail, but you can need it for literally hundreds of reasons.

-Two main paooraches are available: mounting it in the /dev/ directory of the roots before creating the jail, or allowing the jail to mount it
+Two main approaches are available: mounting it in the /dev/ directory of the roots before creating the jail, or allowing the jail to mount it

 .. code-block:: ini